Eefjeroelfsema/Project_january/report.md

 ### map.js:
 - <b>Code</b>: In this file my Europian Map is made and updated.
 In the beginning the svg is made and the information for the map is added.
-Then the map is drawed via the function map.
+Then the map is drawn via the function map.
 Via the makeText function the year in the leftcorner is added and updated.
 In this javascript there is also the code for the slider.
 When the slider is moved the function updateMap is called, which changes the colour of the countries according to the budget deficit that year.
 In the map I added a tooltip.
 The map javascript is in contact with the barchartjavascript, piechartjavascript and the modal.